 It can happen when your kids talk back, when you’re cut off in traffic, when you step on a toy that was never put away… Whether it’s every day or hardly ever, anger is just a part of the human experience.
 We’ll never be able to completely avoid it.
-But, if your anger is affecting your quality of life or getting in the way of your relationships, take a moment to review these helpful tips from Dr. Jerimya Fox, a licensed professional counselor and a doctor of behavioral health at Banner Behavioral Health Hospital in Scottsdale, AZ.
+But, if your anger is having a negative impact on your quality of life or getting in the way of your relationships, take a moment to review these helpful tips from Dr. Jerimya Fox, a licensed professional counselor and a doctor of behavioral health at Banner Behavioral Health Hospital in Scottsdale, AZ.

 Anger vs. aggression

 Before offering his tips, Dr. Fox made an important distinction between anger and aggression.
-“Feelings of anger are a normal and healthy part of being human,” he explained.
+“Angry feelings are a normal and healthy part of being human,” he explained.
 “Anger is defined as strong feelings of annoyance, displeasure or hostility.
 Aggression is defined as hostile or violent behavior or attitudes toward another.”
 The key difference in the two is when feelings turn into action.
 It’s ok if you are prone to anger.
-But it’s vital that we learn to control reactions to avoid negative outcomes like aggression.
+But it’s vital that we learn to control reactions to avoid negative outcomes like aggressive behavior.

 Tips for cooling down